-a) Developers of data products and those who create the infrastructure necessary for delivering data products and services
+a) Developers of data products and those who create the infrastructure necessary to deliver data products and services

 b) Users of products and services

-c) Key influencers and supporters
+c) Opinion leaders and supporters

-The first two groups form the core of the Federation itself; these are organizations that tend to be Federation members.
+The first two groups form the core of the Federation membership.
 The second group also includes organizations external to the Federation that benefit from the services of Federation members.
-The third group includes key organizations and individuals who can impact and support policy or funding decisions that affect the Federation, its members and the Earth science field.
+The third group includes key organizations and individuals who can influence and support policy or funding decisions that affect the Federation, its members and the Earth science field.

 Specifically, the Federation’s primary audiences are:

-Developers of products and/or services:
+Developers of Earth science products and/or services:

-Organizations that develop data processing, data analysis and data tools.
+Organizations that develop data processing, data analysis and data tools;

 Organizations that create and/or archive and disseminate data products.